ihrpr/chef-reachy/README.md

 4. **Bounding Box Localization**: Returns precise bounding boxes showing where the hand is in the image
 5. **Camera Tracking**: When food is detected, calculates center of bounding box and uses `reachy_mini.look_at_image(x, y)` to move cameras
 6. **WebSocket Streaming**: Broadcasts detection results (both "detected" and "no_detection" status) in real-time to web interface
+7. **Text-to-Speech**: When food detected, generates speech using Kokoro-82M and plays through robot speaker with phrase "I found {label}"
-7. **Live Visualization**: Web interface displays camera feed with bounding boxes and detection status automatically
+8. **Live Visualization**: Web interface displays camera feed with bounding boxes and detection status automatically

 ## Installation